umams2002/buzzline-01-uma/docs/GIT-ADD-COMMIT-PUSH.md

 The first times are more difficult, but we'll do these often and you'll soon be proficient.

 Open a terminal (PowerShell if Windows, default for Mac/Linux) and run each command one at a time, waiting for it to finish before running the next.

-Use the up arrow to access a previously entered command.

 ```shell
 git add .